tenick/winkPy/README.md

 # winkPy
 ### How to use:
+- Create venv (Python >=3.10) and activate it
-- Install requirements.txt (in venv)
+- Install requirements.txt
 - activate venv
 - run main.py
 - Click "Start Ring"